 To get started with the package server, we first need to do two things:

-Set up a user account on the package server.
-Go to pkgs.racket-lang.org and click the Login link in the upper-right corner.
-Enter an email address and password, and click the Log in button.
-The package server will send a code that can be used to confirm the email address and create the account.
+Set up an account on the package server.
+Go to pkgs.racket-lang.org and click the Register button in the upper-right corner.
+Enter an email address, and click Email me a code.
+Once you get the code, return to the registration page and enter it in the form along with your email address and password.

 Put our jsonic code in a public Git repo, for instance on GitHub (though any public Git hosting service is fine).
 This is necessary because the package server doesn’t host source repos—it simply acts as an intermediary between Racket and source repos elsewhere.

 First we’ll log in to pkgs.racket-lang.org with our email and password.

 This will show us a form:

 We need to edit three fields: the package name, the package description, and the repository.

 The package name is at the top.
 This will be the name used by those installing the package with raco pkg install. + Or by other developers, if they list our language as a dependency in their own packages.
 The package name does not need to be the same as our source repo.
 Nor does it need to be the same as the name, which we explicitly set in the "info.rkt" file as jsonic.

 Because others may be trying this tutorial, let’s make our package name jsonic-xyz, where xyz is our initials or other distinct identifier—that way, we won’t collide with someone else’s test package.
 Click the field underneath Package Name and enter the name:

 Then we move to the Package Description field and optionally enter a short description, which will appear on the main package listing: